-editors, about members, authors, and all others who participate in any way in the Society’s activities.
+SSA gathers personal data at headquarters, at various events, and in external offices, primarily those of editors, about members, authors and all others who participate in any way in the Society’s activities.

 Other demographic information, such as age, student status, and employment data, is collected when individuals apply for membership or are suggested for various positions in the Society.
-Except as described below, these data and any other information of a personal nature, such as age, are collected on a purely voluntary basis; furthermore, they are not shared or used in such a way that an individual is identified.
-Principal uses of these data are for internal assessments of SSA programs and the membership.
-Additionally, these data, in a consolidated form, may be used in publicly distributed statistical descriptions and studies of the SSA constituency.
+Except as described below, these data and any other information of a personal nature, such as age, race and gender are collected on a purely voluntary basis.
+Constituents who elect to provide such data may be assured that it will never be made available publicly in any form that identifies individuals.

-What personal data are made available
+What personal data may be shared?

 SSA’s online Membership Roster contains basic contact information and membership data.
 It is provided to facilitate personal communication between members only.
 The roster is available only to members and requires a personal log-in.
 Members share the responsibility for the security of their data with others and help ensure it by keeping their access codes confidential.
 The downloading of large numbers of records is forbidden.